 - Against his own passenger, the drunk driver admits he was drinking.
 He says the passenger had been at the bar with him and knew he was drunk when they got in the car with him.
 He says it was reckless of them to ride with a drunk driver, and they are at least partially responsible for their own injuries.

 These two defenses are clearly inconsistent.
 The truth is that the driver had either been drinking or not—he can’t have it both ways.
-The doctrine of estoppel will prevent him from making one of these two claims, and he will have to choose one version of the story to follow (or accept the one the court decides on).
+The doctrine of estoppel will prevent him from making one of these two claims, and he will have to choose one version of the story to follow or accept the one the court decides on.

 The courts will enforce it.
 Typically, one party in the lawsuit points out the inconsistency and asks the court to find it “estopped.”
-If the court finds it estopped, that particular line of reasoning is no longer allowed in the courtroom for that case.
+If the court considers it estopped, that particular line of reasoning is no longer allowed in the courtroom for that case.
 For example, in the drunk driving case above, the injured person from the other vehicle could simply point out that the driver already admitted he was drunk in the other court case.
 The court could then reject his claim that he was sober and force him to defend himself on other grounds.

 Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
+John Foy & Associates has some of the most experienced and respected personal injury lawyers in Georgia.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.